FLASK-SQLALCHEMY(1) Flask-SQLAlchemy FLASK-SQLALCHEMY(1)

 See SQLAlchemy's declarative documentation for full information about defining model classes declaratively.

 Subclass db.Model to create a model class.
-This is a SQLAlchemy declarative base class, it will take Column attributes and create a table.
 Unlike plain SQLAlchemy, Flask-SQLAlchemy's model will automatically generate a table name if __tablename__ is not set and a primary key column is defined.

 class User(db.Model):